mbhall88/rasusa/README.md

 the same format as [genome size](#genome-size).

 When providing paired reads as input, this option will sample this many total read pairs.
-For example, when passing `-n 20 -i r1.fq r2.fq`, the two output files will have 20 reads each, and the read ids will be the same in both.
+For example, when passing `-n 20 r1.fq r2.fq`, the two output files will have 20 reads each, and the read ids will be the same in both.

 *Note: if this option is given, genome size and coverage are not required.*